mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     Humans create Demand (that originate from the Human's Spirit) with the intent the Demand Connects with Supply (Matter) on the Supply & Demand Field.
 These Demands can be complex or simple.
 They may be simply breathing or launching a rocketship.
 We will describe the Supply & Demand Field soon.

     When Demand Connects with Supply on the Supply & Demand Field every relevant Human's Internal Utility will change.
 The Human's Internal Utility may change a lot or it may change a little.
+Internal Utility is essentially just happiness of the Human.
+Each moment, when S&D Connect, there is a Utility change for all Human's Internal Utility.
+The intermoment changes to Internal Utility matter as well as the overall long running Internal Utility for a Human just like how your day to day happiness matter just as much as your yearly and lifetime happiness.

     Not every Human's Internal Utility will change with every Supply & Demand Connection.
 In the real world this could theoretically happen, but it would be would be extremely rare.
 I could really only see this happening if there was a small amount of people who are all entangled in one Supply.